Absence of barren plateaus and scaling of gradients in the energy optimization of isometric tensor network states: Introduction and summary of results

-In Sec.~\ref{sec:MPS}, we consider general heterogeneous MPS $|\Psi\ket$ with bond dimension $m$, single-site Hilbert space dimension $d$, norm one, and open and boundary conditions.
-Exploiting their gauge freedom, we can bring all MPS into left-orthonormal form, where all MPS tensors are isometries \cite{Schollwoeck2011-326,Barthel2022-112}.
+In Sec.~\ref{sec:MPS}, we consider general heterogeneous MPS $|\Psi\ket$ with bond dimension $m$, single-site Hilbert space dimension $d$, norm one, and open boundary conditions.
+Exploiting their gauge freedom, we can bring such MPS into left-orthonormal form, where all MPS tensors are isometries \cite{Schollwoeck2011-326,Barthel2022-112}.
 To assess the question of barren plateaus, the isometries \Footnote{An operator $\hW:\CC^m\to\CC^n$ is a partial isometry if $\hW^\dag\hW=\id_m$.
 For brevity we refer to such operators as isometries and, for $m=n$, as unitaries.} are drawn uniformly from the corresponding Stiefel manifolds.
 Equivalently, the isometries can be realized as partially projected unitaries and the unitaries $\hU_j$ be drawn according to the Haar measure.
-We begin by revisiting the optimization problem for single-site Hamiltonian terms finding that $\Var \partial_{\hU_j} \bra\Psi|\hh_i|\Psi\ket \sim 2\Tr(\hh^2)\eta^{j-i}/(md)^2$ for $j\geq i$ and zero otherwise, where the decay factor is $\eta=d(m^2-1)/(m^2d^2-1)$ [Theorem~\ref{thrm:MPS-dist}].
+We begin by revisiting the optimization problem for single-site Hamiltonians, finding that $\Var \partial_{\hU_j} \bra\Psi|\hh_i|\Psi\ket \sim 2\Tr(\hh^2)\eta^{j-i}/(md)^2$ for $j\geq i$ and zero otherwise, where the decay factor is $\eta=d(m^2-1)/(m^2d^2-1)$ [Theorem~\ref{thrm:MPS-dist}].
 Note that $\eta\sim 1/d $ is consistent with the bound from Ref.~\cite{Liu2022-129}.
 A similar result holds for nearest-neighbor interaction terms $\hh_i$ [Theorem~\ref{thrm:MPSnn}].
 For extensive Hamiltonians $\hH=\sum_i\hh_i$ with single-site terms $\hh_i$, we find $\Var \partial_{\hU_j} \bra\Psi|\hH|\Psi\ket\sim 2\Tr(\hh^2)/(md)^2$ [Theorem~\ref{thrm:MPSext-bond}].
 Of course, this optimization problem is still trivially solved by product states.
-For the practically relevant case of nearest-neighbor interactions $\hh_i$, the average variance of the energy gradient is found to scale as $\Var \partial_{\hU_j} \bra\Psi|\hH|\Psi\ket \sim 4\big[\Tr(\hh^2)+2\Tr(\Tr^2_1\hh)\big]/(m^2 d^4)$ [Theorem~\ref{thrm:MPSnn}].
+For the practically relevant case of nearest-neighbor interactions $\hh_i$, the energy gradient-variance is found to assume the system-size independent value $\Var \partial_{\hU_j} \bra\Psi|\hH|\Psi\ket \sim 4\big[\Tr(\hh^2)+2\Tr(\Tr^2_1\hh)\big]/(m^2 d^4)$ [Theorem~\ref{thrm:MPSnn}].